 Katherine Lu Hsu

 Yekaterina (Katia) Kosova is a three-time alumna of the Latin/Greek Institute, and has taught two summers of Basic Latin and four summers of Basic Greek.
 She holds a B.A. with honors from UC Berkeley in rhetoric and philosophy and an M.A. in creative writing from San Francisco State University.
-She has studied classics at New York University, where she received her M.A. in 2011.
+She has studied classics at Columbia University and New York University, where she received her M.A. in 2011.
 Her interests have included the history and philosophy of science, Mediterranean studies and the relationship of the classical world to the Near East.
-Currently she is focusing on writing fiction while spending her free time hiking, bicycling and learning printmaking
+Currently she is focusing on writing fiction while spending her free time hiking, bicycling and learning woodworking.

 Jeremy March is a graduate of the 2000 Upper-level Latin Institute.
 He is currently a Ph.D. student at the CUNY Graduate Center, having earned an M.A. in classics at the Graduate Center and a B.A. in classics and philosophy from the University of Mary Washington.
 His interests lie primarily in Greek language and linguistics, Pindar, stylometry and applications of technology in the humanities.
 Combining his love of classics and technology he developed philolog.us, a Website and iPhone app which offers an interface to the Greek and Latin lexica originally digitized by the Perseus Project.
 As a former student of the Latin/Greek Institute, March believes the intensive study that the institute demands will have a lasting and rewarding impact on all who undertake it.